Research in Neuro-Oncology

 Brain Cancer SPORE

-Neuro-oncology faculty members participate in a federally-funded Brain Cancer SPORE (Specialized Program of Research Excellence) that reflects a robust translational research program.
+Neuro-Oncology faculty members participate in a federally-funded Brain Cancer SPORE (Specialized Program of Research Excellence) that reflects a robust translational research program.
 The program is designed to bring laboratory findings quickly to clinical application and understand responses in the clinical setting at the molecular and cellular level, so that treatments may be refined and made more effective.

 The Brain Cancer SPORE emphasizes innovative brain tumor treatments that rationally combine agents to target known tumor cell mutations.
 Judgment of the effectiveness of treatments is based on tumor diagnosis and molecular changes within the tumor cell.
 Improvements in molecular diagnosis will allow treatment choices to be based on unique molecular profiles.
 It will also allow patients to receive the therapy most likely to benefit them and permit early evaluation of response to targeted treatment.

-As one of only a few cancer centers in the national to house such a prestigious award, we are able to offer unique and advanced clinical trials.
+As one of only a few cancer centers in the nation to house such a prestigious award, we are able to offer unique and advanced clinical trials.
 We conduct over 20 clinical trials per year, most of which are supported by NCI grants as well as contracts with pharmaceutical companies.
 All trials are conducted according to stringent controls to ensure patient safety while improving survival and quality of life.

 Laboratory Research in Neuro-Oncology